DeutscheSoft/toolkit/README.md

 ## License

 toolkit is released unter the the terms of the GPLv3.
-See the `COPYING` file for details.
+See the file `COPYING` file for details.

 Copyright (c) 2013-2016 Markus Schmidt <markus@deuso.de>